Elakkiya304/Analog-Temperature-Sensor-with-LCD-Interface-using-altium/README.md

 ## ✅ Conclusion
 This PCB project successfully converts a reference schematic into a well-designed, manufacturable PCB.
 All stages—schematic creation, routing, 3D validation, and BOM generation—ensure the final board is reliable and production-ready.
-✨ The PCB is now ready for prototyping or real-world application!

 ---